Three local politicians host blood drive in Myrtle Beach

-U.S. Representative for South Carolina’s 7th congressional district Tom Rice, along with Horry County and Georgetown County Solicitor Jimmy Richardson and Conway Mayor Barbara Blain-Bellamy held a blood drive in the parking lot of Founders Center in Myrtle Beach on Thursday, July 16.
+U.S. Representative for South Carolina’s 7th congressional district Tom Rice, along with Horry County and Georgetown County Solicitor Jimmy Richardson and Conway Mayor Barbara Blain-Bellamy held a blood drive from 10 a.m. to 3 p.m. in Founders Center parking lot in Myrtle Beach on Thursday, July 16.

 The three politicians partnered with The Blood Connection, which is affiliated with the Medical University of South Carolina (MUSC) for the event.
 The Blood Connection provided three bloodmobiles for people to donate blood in.